Unboxed-Software/solana-course/content/oracles.md

 # Oracles

-## TL;DR
+# TL;DR

 - Oracles are services that provide external data to a blockchain network
 - There are two main Oracle providers on Solana: **Switchboard** and **Pyth**
 - You can build your own Oracle to create a custom data feed
 - You have to be careful when choosing your data feed providers

-## Overview
+# Overview

-### What is an Oracle?

 Oracles are services that provide external data to a blockchain network.
 Blockchains by nature are siloed environments that have no knowledge of the outside world.
-This constraint inherently puts a limit on the use cases for consumer applications built as dApps (decentralized applications).
+This constraint inherently puts a limit on the use cases for decentralized applications (dApps).
 Oracles provide a solution to this limitation by creating a decentralized way to get real-world data on-chain.

-Oracles can provide just about any type of data on-chain, for example:
+Oracles can provide just about any type of data on-chain.
+Examples include:

-- results of sporting events
+- Results of sporting events
-- weather data
+- Weather data
-- political election results
+- Political election results
-- market data
+- Market data
-- randomness
+- Randomness

 While the exact implementation may differ from blockchain to blockchain, generally Oracles work as follows: